BenioffOceanInitiative/cccJetsonNano/README.md

 Ctrl-b followed by &: Kill the current window (you'll be prompted to confirm).

-If you forget the session name, you can list all running tmux sessions with:
+If you forget the session name, or to check if the program is running, you can list all running tmux sessions with:

 ```
 tmux list-sessions